 - Review the award each employee is working under to ensure you meet all the super requirements.
 Some awards require super contributions to be higher than 11%.

-- Check the OTE base amount for your SG calculations includes employees’ regular wages plus any shift loadings, commissions, paid leave and the necessary allowances.
+- Check the OTE base amount for your SG calculations includes employees’ regular wages plus any shift loadings, commissions, piece-rates, paid leave and the necessary allowances.

-- Ensure your OTE base amount does not include overtime (other than where there are no ordinary hours of work in the award or agreement, or overtime is not separated from other hours), expense allowances expected to be used in full; on-call allowances outside ordinary hours of work; expense reimbursements; payments for unfair dismissal; jury top-up and parental leave payments and termination payments for accrued annual leave or long-service leave.
+- Ensure your OTE base amount does not include overtime (other than where there are no ordinary hours of work in the award or agreement, or overtime is not separated from other hours), expense allowances expected to be used in full; on-call allowances outside ordinary hours of work; expense reimbursements; payments for unfair dismissal; jury top-up and parental leave payments, and termination payments for accrued annual leave or long-service leave.